From 0 to 1.8 MILLION real likes and over real 100k Followers in 3 months? I wouldn't believe it if I didn't see happen with my own eyes.

 Step 1: Understand Your Niche and focus on it

 The first step is to understand your niche, or really, the niche within the niche.
-To clarify, a niche is what your audience is going to be able to know every single time that you’re talking about?
+To clarify, a niche is what your audience – your TikTok follower base – is going to be able to know every single time that you’re talking about?
 So, as an example, you don’t just talk about general mental health, what is it specifically about mental health?
-A niche should preferably be 1-3 laser focused topics within the audience you are trying to serve, really wants to know about.
+A niche should preferably be 1-3 laser focused topics that the audience you are trying to serve, really wants to know about.

 For Andrew, someone who does business coaching, he focuses on confidence and mindset.
 Then when he talks about confidence, he talks about showing up, and when he talks about mindset, he talks about mindset hacks and tricks.

 When you first log into TikTok as a brand-new user, the “For You” page is the main feed, like a News Feed on Facebook, where TikTok shows you content that it thinks you’ll enjoy.
 Until you begin to follow others, this page can be the most terrifying page on the face of the planet.
 There’s dancing and flip cups and a lot that is clearly not designed for business.
-In order allow for you to grow your TikTok channel, you have to train the TikTok algorithm because it is not that smart.
-Your goal is to train it to figure out which content should be put in front of you and where your content should be put.
+In order to use TikTok for business and allow your channel to grow, you have to train the TikTok algorithm because it is not that smart.
+Your goal is to train it so it can figure out which content should be put in front of you and where your content should be put.
 This is why only following people in your niche is key.
 It’s like how on Facebook, your business page can follow other business pages.
 This will help you show up in front of the right people, placing you in that category and causing your TikTok followers to increase

 Step 1a- Expert to Influencer